-It grants rights to individuals to see the data stored about them and to require modification of the data if it is wrong.
-We are registered with the Information Commissioner for the purposes of the Act.
+Among other things it grants rights to individuals to see the data stored about them and to require modification of the data if it is wrong.
+We are registered with the Information Commissioner’s Office (ICO) for the purposes of the Data Protection Act.

 What's in your emails?